jsjclink/advos_pj3/doc/project_3_description.md

 ## 0. Reminder

 - Start to work this project as early as possible.
 - Write code by yourself and be honest.
-This is an **individual** project.
+You can form a team of up to 2 people for this project.
 - Ask questions through Piazza or come to office hours.
 - Test program on [VM cluster](https://github.gatech.edu/cs6210-spring21/project1/blob/master/doc/vm_userguide.md) before making compression and [submission](./project_3_submission.md) .